RefresherTowel/docs/statement/visual_debugger_guide.md

 - Whether the state is currently active or has been active in the past.
 - How many times it has been entered.
-- How many frames total it has been active.
+- How much scaled time it has been active.
 - Any debug tag or default payload set on that state.
 - Per-state options like `Break on enter` and `Can exit` that you can toggle live.